hossain-khan/android-keep-alive/README.md

 # Keep Alive 💓
 A simple app to keep specific apps alive by checking if they are running.
 If not, they will be started for you.

+> ⚠️ _DISCLAIMER: The app is mostly generated with AI (copilot, gemini, chatgpt, etc).
+It doesn't follow any best practices.
+See [CONTRIBUTING](CONTRIBUTING.md) guide for more info._

 ## 🛑 **STOP** 🛑 - Know before you use ✋
 This app is designed with a very specific use case in mind.
 It is important to understand what this app does and how.